bugarin10/databricks_job_sample/README.md

 Finally, the data was used to create a dashboard using Tableau.

-The video with the a DEMO can be found [here](https://youtu.be/XEviQP92PCk)
+The video with the DEMO can be found [here](https://youtu.be/XEviQP92PCk).

 The final product is a Tableau Dashboard with some insights about the data: